 Supported by the USC Research Collaboration Fund, Professor Sofia Gruskin, director of the USC Institute on Inequalities in Global Health, leads this collaboration alongside USC Gould Professor of Law and Medicine Alexander Capron and USC Research Professor and Associate Dean of Research Charles Kaplan from the School of Social Work.

-Attend one of our free seminars.
+- Lecture Series: Attend one of our free events.
 See the event list below.

 - The Global Right to Health: Successes & Failures in the Fight Against Hate

 - From Laws and Standards to Implementation of Interventions in Global Health: Human Rights in Praxis

 - Sustainable Development Goals, HIV & Human Rights: Advancing Equality, Inclusion and Justice